 The charter school is achieving and making significant progress towards achieving the school/mission-specific goals as defined in the charter school's agreement.
 Over the past five years, the school has been achieving the mission's goals as the students continue to improve academically, socially, and behaviorally.
-This is evident by not only the improvement of the overall school grade, increasing from a "D" to an "B" and maintaining a "B" over the past five years.
+This is evident by not only the improvement of the overall school grade, increasing from a "D" to an "A" over the past five years.
 In addition to the school grade increasing we have also been the top performing school out of all of our surrounding schools.